MicrosoftDocs/CortanaSkillsKit/docs/skills/get-started.md

 ---
-title: Creating a Cortana Skill
+title: Getting started with Cortana skills
 description: Shows how to create a bot-based Skill.

 ms.assetid: d9cc74a2-af6d-452f-bd71-42fe27a5c673